material-motion/material-motion/specifications/runtime.md

 Transactions are committed to Runtimes.

-Runtimes create Actors.
+Runtimes create Executors.

-Intentions and Actors are best described as abstract protocols.
+Intentions and Executors are best described as abstract protocols.
 Abstract base classes are a reasonable fall-back.
-Intentions and Actors represent plan and execution, respectively.
+Intentions and Executors represent plan and execution, respectively.

 Transactions and Runtimes are both concrete objects.